keptn/lifecycle-toolkit/docs/content/en/docs/crd-ref/KeptnApp.md

 ---
-title: <crd-name>
+title: KeptnApp
-description: <one-line description of CRD>
-weight: <assign weight to create alphabetical order>
-hidden: true
+description: Specify all workloads to run
+weight: 10
 ---

 Copy this template to create a new CRD reference page.